 The Ohio University Music and Dance Library

 Music and Dance The Music and Dance Library is located in Robert Glidden Hall on the 5th floor, not in Alden Library, but in building number 40 on the map of North Green.
-The collection reflects the course offerings and faculty interests in the Schools of Music, Dance, and Interdisciplinary Arts.
+The collection reflects the course offerings and faculty interests in the School of Music, School of Dance, Film, and Theater- Dance Division, and School of Interdisciplinary Arts.

 Arts & Archives